 “We welcome Tunisia’s presentation of a revised reform plan to the IMF and the Fund’s ability to act on it,” the US diplomat said at a joint press conference.
 “Clearly, Tunisia needs additional support if it is to avoid falling into the economic abyss.”

 Earlier, European Commission (EC) President Ursula von der Leyen stated that the EU is ready to provide 900 million Euros to support Tunisia’s long-term development.
-In addition, the North African country will also receive an additional 150 million Euros in immediate budget support, after “reaching the necessary agreement” to “strengthen the relationship between the two sides”.
+In addition, this North African country will also receive an additional 150 million Euros in immediate budget support, after “reaching the necessary agreement” to “strengthen the relationship between the two sides”.

 Source